rdlauer/articles/blues/hackoween/Hack-o-ween with Blues.md

 Recently the Developer Experience and Cloud Services teams of Blues Wireless met up in Boston to recap, review, and set the stage for 2023.
 We also hosted a one-day internal hackathon to see what sorts of connected projects we could build in a single day.

-While it's one thing to *hear* the pain points that customers tell us about, it's another thing to *experience* those pain points yourself - especially in a time-constrained hackathon setting!
+While it's one thing to *hear* the joys and pains that customers tell us about, it's another thing to *experience* those joys and pains yourself - especially in a time-constrained hackathon setting!

 ![hackathon developers](hackathon-teams.jpg)